MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Upgrade from the Azure Information Protection client.

-- Manual, automatic, and recommended labeling: Use **Auto labeling** from the admin centers to configure automatic and recommended labeling.
-For more information, see [Apply a sensitivity label to content automatically](/Office365/SecurityCompliance/apply_sensitivity_label_automatically).
+- Manual, automatic, and recommended labeling: For more information about configuring automatic and recommended labeling for this client, see [Apply a sensitivity label to content automatically](/Office365/SecurityCompliance/apply_sensitivity_label_automatically).

 - File Explorer, right-click actions to classify and protect files, remove protection, and apply custom permissions.